-Burn victims with second-degree burns or third-degree burns have challenges beyond just the insult to their skin.
-They often need respiratory care for smoke or steam inhalation.
-Even purely steam burn victims can have a compromise of the airway due to hot gases.
-Failing to tackle the lung problems or airway problems can be life-threatening, even if the actual part of the burned skin is not extensive.
+Burn patients with second-degree burns or third-degree burns usually have challenges beyond just the wounds to their skin.
+They often require respiratory therapy due to lung damage caused by smoke or steam inhalation.
+Failing to tackle lung or airway problems can lead to life-threatening and/or permanent complications.
+This can be true even if the burns to the skin are not extensive.

-The respiratory therapist will be engaged in helping the burn victim perform “therapeutic coughing.”
-This is important in clearing the airway of mucus and excess fibrin casts.
-If the patient cannot cough well, there can be the collapse of the tiny alveoli that help exchange oxygen and carbon dioxide and resultant pneumonia.
-The bronchi can be obstructed by mucus that can’t be cleared from the airways.
+As part of the healing process, the respiratory therapist will be engaged in helping the burn patient perform “therapeutic coughing.”
+This is an important exercise in clearing the airway of mucus and debris.
+If the patient cannot cough well, the tiny alveoli that help exchange oxygen and carbon dioxide may collapse, which could cause pneumonia.

-The respiratory therapist can ask the patient to take successively stronger coughs to build up the cough reflex.
-He or she can place the index and middle fingers directly in the sternal notch below the patient’s neck.
-Massaging this area will help trigger a cough when the patient is just coming out of a coma or anesthesia.
+The respiratory therapist will likely ask the patient to take successively stronger coughs to build up the cough reflex.
+The therapist may place their index and middle fingers directly in the sternal notch below the patient’s neck.
+Massaging this area will help trigger a cough when the patient is coming out of a coma or anesthesia.

-The respiratory therapist can also simulate a cough in a patient who has a ventilation tube by pumping up the cuff around the tube, squeezing a quick breath into the lungs with an Ambu bag, holding the breath in for a few seconds, and allowing for a slow exhale that can clear the lungs and airway of phlegm.
-The patient can be positioned in such a way as to let gravity and percussion on the chest wall bring up mucus and debris from the lungs.
-12 different positions can be utilized in what is called “postural drainage.”
+The respiratory therapist can also stimulate a cough in a patient who has a ventilation tube by pumping up the cuff around the tube, squeezing a quick breath into the lungs with an Ambu bag, holding the breath in for a few seconds, and allowing for a slow exhale that can clear the lungs and airway of phlegm.
+The patient can be positioned in several ways to let gravity and percussion on the chest wall bring up mucus and debris from the lungs.
 Vibrating the chest while the patient is exhaling can loosen secretions as well.

 Just getting the patient up and walking can stimulate coughing and airway release of secretions.
-If all of the above things aren’t satisfactory, and especially if the patient can’t move or cough independently, the airway may need to be suctioned every two hours so that secretions can be eliminated from the body.
-If the patient does not have an endotracheal tube in place, they can be suctioned via the nose, in which a tube is passed from the nose down through the vocal cords to suction out mucus.
+If all of the above things are not satisfactory, especially if the patient cannot move or cough independently, the airway may need to be suctioned every two hours to eliminate secretions from the body.
+If the patient does not have an endotracheal tube, they can be suctioned via the nose.
+To do so, a tube is passed from the nose down through the vocal cords to suction out mucus.
 If all else fails to remove secretions from the body, a fiberoptic bronchoscope can be passed down the trachea so that secretions can be visualized and cleared.
-By using a thin bronchoscope, even smaller airways can be suctioned effectively.Respiratory Medications
+By using a thin bronchoscope, even smaller airways can be suctioned effectively.Respiratory Medications in Burn Management

-The respiratory therapist can make use of bronchodilating medications, which can lessen spasm of the airways.
-Patients with pre-existing asthma or another airway disease will be especially affected and helped by these medications.
-For example, nebulizing treatments with a medication like albuterol can very quickly open up narrowed airways.
-Other medications are available that can do the same thing, such as metaproterenol or racemic
+Other tools in the arsenal used by respiratory therapists are bronchodilating medications.
+These lessen spasms of the airways.
+Burn patients with pre-existing asthma or another type of airway disease will be especially helped by these medications.
+Nebulizing treatments with a medication like albuterol can very quickly open up narrowed airways.
+Other medications are available that can do the same thing, such as metaproterenol or racemic epinephrine.

-Sometimes, the patient needs to be in a coma due to extreme pain or a respiratory insult.
-The respiratory therapist is an important part of the ventilator process.
-The ventilator can completely control the respirations or can assist the patient in taking his own breaths.
+People with burn injuries are sometimes kept in a medically-induced coma due to extreme pain or respiratory insult.
+In such cases, the respiratory therapist plays a key role in managing the ventilator process.
+The ventilator can either completely control the patient’s respiration or can assist the patient in taking breaths.

-The ventilator can be set to give the patient a fast respiratory rate with smaller breaths each time to reduce the damage to the lungs that can come from putting too much pressure on them.
-Sometimes the ventilator can be set to provide positive air pressure even when the lungs have let out the breath.
-It is a process called PEEP, and it keeps the airways from collapsing.
+The ventilator can be set to give the patient a fast respiratory rate with smaller breaths each time to reduce the lung damage that can come from putting too much pressure on them.

-The video below shows how respiratory therapists care for people with breathing or lung problems.In Summary
+Watch the YouTube video.
+The video below discusses how respiratory therapists care for people with breathing or lung problems.Sacramento Burn Injury Lawyer